-Vacuum the screen mesh one a week to prevent dust form building up.
+Vacuum the screen mesh once a week to prevent dust from building up.
 A soft bristle attachment for a vacuum is a good option.
-Else, use a small hand held vacuum cleaner (i.e.: A Dustbuster)
+Else, use a small handheld vacuum cleaner (i.e.: A Dustbuster)

 Retractable mesh screens require less cleaning as they can be stored away when not in use.